-Figure 5.12- Total Student Financial Assistance by Type, Selected years, 1993-94 to 2017-18, in Millions of \$2019
+Figure 5.12 - Total Student Financial Assistance by Type, Selected years, 1993-94 to 2019-2020, in Millions of \$2019

-Figure 5.12 aggregates the four major sources of aid (excluding the programs noted in the paragraph above) to provide a near-complete picture of how student assistance has increased over the past two decades.
+Figure 5.12 aggregates the four major sources of aid (excluding the programs noted in the preceding paragraph above) to provide a near-complete picture of how student assistance has increased over the past two decades.

-There are three key points to be made here based on this data:
+There are three key points to be made here based on these data:

-• Overall, the amount of money given to individual Canadians has nearly tripled over the past twenty-five years, even after accounting for inflation.

-• The Canadian student aid system is less loan-based than it used to be.
-In 1994-95 loans made up 67% of total student aid; in 2017-18 that figure is down to just 32.5%.
-During those intervening 20 years, government grants have increased by 208% after inflation, tax credits by 188% after inflation, institutional grants 484% after inflation, and education savings grants have gone from zero to over \$892 million per year.
-This is, in total, a sea change in the way postsecondary education is financed.

-• The total amount of non-repayable assistance (that is, total assistance minus loans) was over \$10 billion in 2017-18: if money from the additional sources not covered by Figure 5.12 are included, it increases to about \$11.3 billion.
-We know from Chapter 3 that the total amount of tuition paid to Canadian universities and colleges was in the region of \$15 billion in that same year; however, we also know that roughly \$5.8 billion of this was paid by international students.
+- Overall, the amount of money given to individual Canadians has nearly tripled over the past twenty-five years, even after accounting for inflation. - The Canadian student aid system is less loan-based than it used to be.
+In the mid-1990s, loans made up two-thirds of all student aid; by 2017-18 that figure had fallen to just 32.5%.
+Since the mid-90s, government grants have increased by 385% after inflation, tax credits by 195% after inflation, institutional grants 684% after inflation, and education savings grants have gone from zero to almost \$1 billion per year.
+This represents a sea change in the way postsecondary education is financed. - The total amount of non-repayable assistance (that is, ► total assistance minus loans) was over \$10 billion in 2019-20: if money from the additional sources not covered by Figure 5.12 are included, it increases to about \$11.5 billion.
+We know from Chapter 3 that the total amount of tuition paid to Canadian universities and colleges was just under \$17 billion in that same year; however, we also know that over \$6 billion of this was paid by international students.
 Since very little student assistance is available to international students, it is possible to say that the total amount of non-repayable assistance given to Canadians each year is slightly higher that the total amount of tuition fees paid by Canadian students.
 Or, put another way, Canada has at most net-zero tuition for domestic students and may indeed be net-negative.